Hypertension Stage 3

 Hypertension, also known as high blood pressure, is a common medical condition that affects millions of people worldwide.
 It is a chronic condition that can lead to serious complications such as heart disease, stroke, and kidney failure if left uncontrolled.
 Hypertension is categorized into different stages based on the blood pressure readings, with stage 3 hypertension being the most severe.

-In this article, we will discuss hypertension stage 3 in detail, including its diagnosis, treatment, lifestyle changes, and potential complications.
+In this article, we will cover hypertension stage 3 in detail, including its diagnosis, treatment, lifestyle changes, and potential complications.
 We will also provide practical tips on how to manage hypertension and prevent long-term complications.

 Understanding Hypertension Stage 3